Alan Jones (talkback host): Views and comments

 Jones has been a campaigner against coal seam gas mining in prime agricultural regions in Australia.
 Jones said on ABC Television that "no-one can be serious when they talk about food security and the great opportunities for us in Asia when our prime agricultural land is being surrendered to mining."
 In October 2011, Jones addressed the National Press Club on the issue.

-In August 2019, Jones was criticised for his remark that Prime Minister Scott Morrison should "shove a sock down [the] throat" of his New Zealand counterpart Jacinda Ardern following her criticism at the 2019 Pacific Islands Forum conference in Tuvalu of the Australian Government's inaction on climate change.
-Jones later derided Ardern as a lightweight Prime Minister and hypocrite.
-Jones' remarks were widely criticised by several quarters including former Australian Prime Minister Malcolm Turnbull and his successor Morrison.
-At least five companies cancelled advertising with Jones' 2GB radio show following complaints from customers.
+In August 2019,Jones was criticised for his remark that Prime Minister Scott Morrison should "shove a sock down [the] throat" of his New Zealand counterpart Jacinda Ardern following her criticism at the 2019 Pacific Islands Forum conference in Tuvalu of the Australian Government's inaction on climate change.
+Jones later derided Ardern as a lightweight prime minister and a hypocrite.
+Jones's remarks were widely criticised by several quarters including former Australian Prime Minister Malcolm Turnbull and his successor Morrison.
+At least five companies cancelled advertising with Jones's 2GB radio show following complaints from customers.
 Jones later sent an apology letter to Prime Minister Ardern, apologizing for "not choosing his words carefully."

 Jones is a critic of foreign ownership in Australia, especially by China.